Solving the Short Nap Dilemma

 During the first three months of an infant’s life, understanding the newborn sleep hierarchy helps you know what to focus on.
 The first priority is to get your newborn sleeping when he should.
 That might mean rocking, bouncing, or letting your little one fall asleep on your chest.
 (Of course, enjoying sweet snuggles is only safe when you’re absolutely sure you won’t fall asleep yourself.)
 Age-appropriate awake windows allow you to avoid overtiredness.
 Newborns typically need to nap about every hour, and that time generally grows week by week after the first six weeks.

 Next comes making sure your baby is sleeping where he should.
 That would be a safe flat surface, such as a crib, bassinet, or pack-n-play.
 After mastering the processing of sleeping when and where, you can move on to helping him fall asleep how he should: without assistance.
+The one thing that we know for sure is that newborns are prone to short naps, and they may not lengthen for a few more months.

 Don’t Skip the Nap Routine